brigadecore/brigade/docs/intro/tutorial03.md

 # Used by GitHub to compute hooks.
 # MAKE SURE YOU CHANGE THIS.
 It's basically a password.
 sharedSecret: "MySuperSecret"
-# Use this to have Acid update your project about the build.
+# Use this to have Brigade update your project about the build.
 # You probably want this if you want pull requests or commits to show
 # the build status.
 github: